dean0x7d/pybinding/docs/advanced/index.rst

 Advanced Topics
 ===============

-This section will deal with a few of the more advanced features of pybinding.
+This section will deal with a few of the more advanced features of Pybinding.
 It is assumed that you are already familiar with the :doc:`/tutorial/index`.